Insurance Clauses in Contracts: A Comprehensive Guide

 What a COI is: A Certificate of Insurance is a standardized document (almost universally the ACORD 25 form) issued by an insurance broker or insurer that summarizes the key terms of an insurance policy: the named insured, policy types, policy numbers, coverage dates, limits, and any additional insured designations.
 It is a snapshot of policy information at the time of issuance.

 What a COI proves — and does not prove: The COI disclaimer language (quoted above) makes three critical points.
 First, the certificate is informational only — it creates no independent rights for the certificate holder (the client receiving it).
 Second, it does not change the actual terms of the underlying policy.
 Third, it is not itself a contract between the insurer and the client.
 In practical terms: a COI is evidence that a policy existed as of the certificate date, but it does not guarantee that the policy remained in force, that the coverage applies to the specific risk at issue, or that the insurer will actually pay a specific claim.
-A fraudulently issued COI (where the broker or insured falsifies coverage that does not exist) creates liability for the issuer but does not create coverage where none exists.

 Notice of cancellation clauses: Many insurance clauses require the service provider to ensure that the insurer will notify the client a specified number of days (typically 30 days) before cancelling or materially modifying the policy.
 This notice of cancellation requirement goes directly into the policy endorsements — the COI cannot itself guarantee that notice will be provided, because the COI is not part of the policy.
 Verify that your policy actually contains a notification endorsement if your contract requires cancellation notice.

 ACORD 25 vs. ACORD 28: ACORD 25 is for general liability; ACORD 28 is for property and inland marine coverage.
 Clients requesting evidence of property insurance should request the ACORD 28 form, not ACORD 25.
+Using the wrong form is a compliance gap even if the underlying coverage exists.

 What to do